 Picture yourself a year from now.
 What do you want to be able to say you’ve achieved?
 In addition to simply creating a list, a great exercise is to write a letter to yourself as if you were reflecting on all these accomplishments.
 Express gratitude and be sure to include what you learned as a result of reaching your goals.

 Most importantly, make this list realistic.
 List feasible goals that you know (in most circumstances) can be completed by the end of the week.
 Not only will this help keep you organized, but checking things off your list will keep you motivated as well.

 Because double checking is so 2008.
 You may expect auto-correct to be your automatic safety net, but that isn’t always the case.
-Mistakes happen, so make a conscious effort to take that extra few seconds and check your work one more time.
+Emails are being fired off at a rapid rate throughout the day so while response time is important, so is readability!
+Mistakes happen and it’s important to make a conscious effort in taking those extra few seconds and check your work one more time.

 Great ideas sometimes get lost in the abyss, especially if the idea strikes at a random time (before bed, on the subway, while blow drying your hair).
 Pen and paper may not always be available to you but how about using notes on your cellphone or sending yourself an email?
 You will never be left wondering how that great idea escaped!